eabadir/PprobablyEqualsNP/docs/COMPLEXITY_README.md

 *   **NTM to Verifier**: An accepting computation branch of an NTM (a sequence of choices) can itself serve as the certificate `w`.
 A DTM verifier `V` can simulate the NTM along the path specified by `w` and accept if that path is an accepting one.

 ### 2.4.
 Certificates (Proof Strings)
 A certificate `w` is an ordinary string `w ∈ Σ*` used as additional input to the verifier.
 It must be polynomially bounded in the length of the original input `x`.
 The NTM "guesses" or explores all possible such certificates.
-Our `ComputerProgram` type, when used as a verifier, takes a boolean assignment (a fixed-length string over `{true, false}`) which acts as this certificate.
+Our `PathProgram` type, when used as a verifier, takes a boolean assignment (a fixed-length string over `{true, false}`) which acts as this certificate.

 ## 3. Formal Lean 4 Representation of the Stars and Bars Problem